sandstorm-io/tos-pp/sandcats-tos.md

 **Waiver.** The failure of Sandstorm to exercise or enforce any right or provision of the Terms will not constitute a waiver of such right or provision.
 Any waiver of any provision of the Terms will be effective only if in writing and signed by Sandstorm.

-**Governing Law.** The Terms are governed by and construed in accordance with the laws of the State of California, United States of America, without regards to its principles of conflicts of law that would require the application of the laws of another jurisdiction, and shall be considered to have been made and accepted in the State of California.
+**Governing Law.** The Terms are governed by and construed in accordance with the laws of the State of Texas, United States of America, without regards to its principles of conflicts of law that would require the application of the laws of another jurisdiction, and shall be considered to have been made and accepted in the State of Texas.

-**Jurisdiction for Legal Disputes.** Legal disputes shall be subject to the exclusive jurisdiction of the Federal and State courts located in San Francisco, California.
+**Jurisdiction for Legal Disputes.** Legal disputes shall be subject to the exclusive jurisdiction of the Federal and State courts located in Austin, Texas.
 You hereby consent and submit to the personal and exclusive jurisdiction of such courts for the purposes of litigating any such action.

 **Severability.** If any provision of the Terms of Service is found to be unlawful, void or for any reason unenforceable, then that provision shall be deemed severable from the Terms of Service and shall not affect the validity and enforceability of any remaining provisions.